ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 benefit from stable links.
 This is achieved by introducing a new layout that is not compatible with older `pyansys/actions` versions.

-Migration process requires to follow these steps:
+To perform the migration, follow these steps:

 * Update all the continuous integration ``YML`` files to use ``pyansys/actions@v4`` or higher.